Ricardo Villagrán: American comics

 In 1982, Villagran traveled to the United States, to establish contacts in the comics publishing industry to obtain work for his studio.
 His contacts brought him work from American comic publishers such as DC Comics, Marvel Comics, Archie Comics, Comico Comics, First Comics, and Dark Horse Comics.
 In 1983 he met Chuck Dixon at a convention, which brought Villagran to eventually ink the Evangeline comic.
 Villagran also acted as a liaison for other artists from his home country and introduced Dixon and illustrator/comic artist Judith Hunt to fellow Argentine Jorge Zaffino.
-Between 1984–1987 Villagran and his studio worked with Hunt on various comic and commercial art projects; also joining her art studio, Off the Wall Studios, located in Media, Pennsylvania, for a short time.
+Between 1984 and 1987 Villagran and his studio worked with Hunt on various comic and commercial art projects.
+He also joined her art studio, Off the Wall Studios, located in Media, Pennsylvania, for a short time.
 When Hunt discontinued illustrating comics and representing artists to pursue her own career in children's publishing and license character development, Villagran continued to work in American comics with Mike Manley, a former cartoonist employed by Off the Wall Studios.